 My thesis will examine the patronage of the Loredan family in Venice and the terraferma in the early sixteenth century.
 Immortalised in paint by Giovanni Bellini, Doge Leonardo Loredan (1436-1521) is one of the most recognisable figures of Renaissance Italy, and yet his role as a patron of the arts at this seminal period in Venetian art history remains largely unexplored.
 Still more can be said about the array of artistic projects undertaken for the Doge’s wider family, which often overlapped with those overseen by Leonardo.
-Encompassing the public and the private, the official, religious and the dynastic, Loredan patronage will be shown to have been an extensive, thoroughly interconnected project, one that embellished countless sites across Venice, and involved almost every major artist at work in the city in the early sixteenth century.
+Encompassing the public and the private, the official, religious and the dynastic, Loredan patronage will be shown to have been an extensive, thoroughly interconnected project, one that involved almost every major artist working in Venice in the early sixteenth century.

 2018-21: Getty Curatorial Fellow, Old Master Drawings, British Museum

 Late Michelangelo, with S. Vowles, British Museum Press, 2024 (in progress).

 ‘A draughtsman rediscovered: the workshop archive of Raffaello Vanni (1595-1673)’ (in progress).

 ‘Handel’s Art Collection’, Apollo, vol. 197, May 2023, pp. 70-5.

 ‘Tre nuovi disegni di Francesco Vanni per la “Caduta di Simon Mago” in Vaticano’, in M. Ciampolini ed., Francesco Rustici e il Naturalismo a Siena (Cinisello Balsamo: Silvana Editoriale, 2023), pp. 49-58.